The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 While the connection between the cortex and the amygdala goes both ways – the cortex has far fewer connections to influence the amygdala than the amygdala has to influence the cortex.

-This is the reason we typically can’t think our way out of a panic attack or reduce our anxiety through thoughts alone during experiences of severe anxiety.
+This limited influence of the cortex over the amygdala is why you typically can't think your way out of a panic attack or reduce your anxiety through thoughts alone during experiences of severe anxiety.

-This may sound like there isn’t much we can do to keep the amygdala calm but there is.
+This may sound like there isn't much you can do to keep the amygdala calm, but there is.

-The key is what we focus on, think about and how we interpret our experiences.
+The key is what you focus on, think about, and how you interpret your experiences.

 Cortex interpretations can either help the amygdala stay calm or worsen the amygdala's response to situations and experiences.

-The amygdala can often become activated simply by our obsessing negative thoughts.
+The amygdala can often become activated simply by scary negative thoughts.

-Those of us with strong imaginations work ourselves up with vivid images of every terrible thing we can think of, even when we are physically safe.
+If you were gifted a strong imagination, you could probably work yourself up with vivid images of every terrible thing you can think of, even when physically safe.

-When the amygdala is only slightly activated based on a situation we are in, the cortex can send the amygdala into panic mode.
+When the amygdala is only slightly activated based on your situation, the cortex can send the amygdala into panic mode.

-For example; you are walking alone down a city street late at night, you are already slightly on edge but then you begin thinking thoughts such as: “What if someone attacks me?”
-“What if I get lost?”
-“What if I run into some bad people?
+For example, you are walking alone down a city street late at night, and you are already slightly on edge, but then you begin thinking thoughts such as: "What if someone attacks me?"
+"What if I get lost?"
+"What if I run into some bad people?"

 This is entirely based on your thoughts/interpretations of the situation.

-Therapies and techniques that focus on our cognitive processes – thinking, interpretations, memory of experiences, mental habits – are possible solutions to the anxiety created by the cortex pathway.
+Therapies and techniques that focus on cognitive processes – thinking, interpretations, memory of experiences, and mental habits – are possible solutions to the anxiety created by the cortex pathway.

-Cognitive Behavioral Therapy (CBT) is a popular form of cognitive therapy that has shown to be effective for anxiety in particular.
+Cognitive Behavioral Therapy (CBT) is a popular form of cognitive therapy that has been shown effective for anxiety in particular.

-Acceptance and Commitment Therapy (ACT) is another great option for cognitive-based anxiety (and one I personally like a lot).
+Acceptance and Commitment Therapy (ACT) is another excellent option for cognitive-based anxiety (and one I like a lot).

 Neurotransmitters and Anxiety

-We now have a better understanding of the two major players involved in anxiety – the amygdala and the cortex.
+We now better understand the two major players involved in anxiety – the amygdala and the cortex.

-While the “chemical imbalance” theory is often debated – there does seem to be a correlation between the number of specific neurotransmitters available in different parts of the brain and our level of anxiety, fear, tension, panic, negativity, worry and our response to experiences.
+While the "chemical imbalance" theory is often debated – there does seem to be some correlation between the availability (or lack thereof) of specific neurotransmitters in different parts of the brain and the level of anxiety, fear, tension, panic, negativity, and worry

-Neuroscience also confirms that neurotransmitters can have a direct influence on our anxiety levels and is an important part of understanding how anxiety works.
+Neuroscience also confirms that neurotransmitters can directly influence anxiety levels and is important to understanding how anxiety works.

-• Trauma: experiencing physical, emotional, or mental trauma can lead to increases in stress hormones and reduction in more calming neurotransmitters such as serotonin
+• Trauma: experiencing physical, emotional, or mental trauma can lead to increases in stress hormones and a reduction in other neurotransmitters such as serotonin

 • Chronic Stress: similar to trauma, chronic stress can reduce key neurotransmitters

-• Nutrition/Diet: what we eat has a direct effect on how we feel and the health of our brains and bodies
+• Nutrition/Diet: what you eat has a direct effect on how you feel and the health of your brain and body

-• Illness/Disease: many illnesses can lead to an imbalance in different neurotransmitters
+• Illness/Disease: many conditions can lead to an imbalance in different neurotransmitters

 • Poor Sleep: sleep is vital to the production of neurotransmitters and overall health

-• Genetics: some of us are simply born with lower availability of specific neurotransmitters or may have fewer receptors in the brain, such as fewer serotonin receptors than the average person
+• Genetics: some people are born with lower availability of specific neurotransmitters or may have fewer receptors in the brain, such as fewer serotonin receptors than the average person

-Keep in mind, having an imbalance of neurotransmitters can cause anxiety – but the area in the brain where these neurotransmitters are low or excessive affects the type of anxiety we may experience.
+Remember that an imbalance of neurotransmitters can cause anxiety – but the area in the brain where these neurotransmitters are low or excessive affects the type of anxiety experienced.

-Below are the key neurotransmitters involved in anxiety in all of its forms.
+Below are the neurotransmitters involved in anxiety in all of its forms.

 Serotonin